krakenjs/beaver-logger/README.md

 ### `$logger.endTransition(<nextStateName>);`

-Call this when you transition to the next page.
-Sloth-logger will automatically log the transition, and how long it took.
+Call this when you transition to the next page. beaver-logger will automatically log the transition, and how long it took.
 The logs will be auto-flushed after this call.

 ### `$logger.transition(<nextStateName>);`